-Where the insured has made a claim to its insurer, the limitation period will be stayed until the insurer has issued a decision in writing setting out, at a minimum, the facts on which the denial of the claim is based and the relevant statutory or contractual provision.
+Where the insured has made a claim to the insurer, the limitation period will be stayed until the insurer has issued a decision in written form setting out, at a minimum, the facts on which the denial of the claim is based and the relevant statutory or contractual provision.
 This notification to the insured is without prejudice to the insurer.
 The insurer may at a later stage, for example in subsequent legal proceedings, provide further reasons and facts for the denial.
 In any event, a long-stop limitation of 10 years applies.
-In addition, the grounds for suspension and interruption of the limitation period recognised in general civil law may be relevant (eg, the limitation period will be stayed during settlement discussions).

 Denial of claim

 On what grounds can the (re)insurer deny coverage?

 The validity of denial of coverage is always subject to a case-by-case analysis.
 In general, a (re)insurer may validly deny coverage on the grounds that the event for which a claim is filed is not covered or that the insured event has occured outside of the insured time period.
 Under certain circumstances, the insurer may also argue that the insured has violated a contractual obligation which the parties have agreed would lead to the release of the (re)insurer from its obligations.
 With respect to insurers (and not reinsurers), the Insurance Contract Act provides for certain grounds under which, in certain circumstances, an insurer may deny coverage, including:

 - default on or late payment of a premium;